nebfield/snpQT/docs/user-guide/results.md

 If you wish to run Imputation locally you should run the following line of code:

-`nextflow run nebfield/snpqt -profile standard,singularity --bed data/toy.bed --bim data/toy.bim --fam data/toy.fam --qc --pop_strat --gwas --impute -resume --results results_toy_imputed/ --sexcheck false`
+`nextflow run main.nf -profile standard,singularity --bed data/toy.bed --bim data/toy.bim --fam data/toy.fam --qc --pop_strat --gwas --impute -resume --results results_toy_imputed/ --sexcheck false`

 !!!Tip
 	- You can use `-profile docker`, `-profile singularity` or `-profile modules` to run imputation.